stain/s11.no/content/2024/enabling-fair-digital-objects/index.md

 In this experiment we identified some issues with the Handle/FDO approach:

-1. Unclear which Handle property to use to indicate fdo profile. `fdoProfile` was chosen, in correspondance with the DISSCo kernel attributes [@citesAsAuthority:dissco-kernel], and stored at handle index `1`.
+1. Unclear which Handle property to use to indicate fdo profile. `fdoProfile` was chosen, in correspondance with the DISSCo kernel attributes [[12]], and stored at handle index `1`.
 The profile is pointing to <https://w3id.org/ro/crate> which is registered in the [IANA profile registry](https://www.iana.org/assignments/profile-uris/) and corresponds to the `profile=` signposting parameter.
 Ideally the key for this should itstead be a full PID or defined by the FDO specification, for comparison the [BioDT Kernel attributes](https://github.com/BioDT/biodt-fair/discussions/3) are defining the key `profile` but also in index `1`.
 2. Requesting the B2Handle service from the [EOSC marketplace](https://marketplace.eosc-portal.eu/services/eosc.eudat.b2handle) ws very slow, taking several weeks before the hackathon, only to be given access to a buggy test prefix server with various SSL deployment problems and inability to update a handle after registration.
 The B2Handle helpdesk was however very helpful.
 3. Unclear if index in the Handle record matters -- both DiSSCO and BioDT use the indexes as a way to organize the keys, but these can of course then be in conflict.
 4. Unclear how much of the FDO metadata should be duplicated in the handle.
 We didn't experiment with mapping and registering the full DiSSCO or BioDT handle kernel information, but stayed at a Signposting-like level of persistent identifiers, metadata resources, and profiles of those.